darktable-org/dtdocs/content/lighttable/overview.md

 # keyboard shortcuts

 -   `F1, F2, F3, F4, F5` adds or removes a color label (red, yellow, green, blue, purple, respectively).
 A color label will be added if _any_ selected image does not currently have the label; otherwise the label will be removed

 -   `0, 1, 2, 3, 4, 5` sets the star rating

 -   `R` rejects the image(s)

 -   `Ctrl+D` duplicates the image(s)

 -   `Ctrl+C` copies the full history stack

 -   `Ctrl+V` pastes all of the copied history stack

 -   `Ctrl+Shift+C` selectively copies the history stack

 -   `Ctrl+Shift+V` selectively pastes from the copied history stack

 -   `D` opens the image in the darkroom view for developing

 -   `W ` fully zooms into the current image while the key is pressed

 -   `Ctrl+W ` fully zooms into the current image and show areas in focus

 # drag-and-drop

-- You may change the sequence of images displayed, processed, or exported when _sort by_ is set to [custom sort](../../lighttable/digital-asset-management/custom-sort.md) by dragging and dropping their thumbnails.
+-   You may change the sequence of images displayed, processed, or exported when _sort by_ is set to [custom sort](../module-reference/utility-modules/shared/collection-filters.md#custom-sort) by dragging and dropping their thumbnails.

-- Use of this feature requires careful attention. __Note its [cautions](./digital-asset-management/custom-sort.md#cautions).__